-How To Create a Content Marketing Strategy for Your B2B SaaS Brand
+How To Create a Winning Content Marketing Strategy for Your B2B SaaS Brand

 Moving into 2022, we knew we needed a more thorough content marketing strategy to drive inbound traffic, establish our SEO, and build authority.
 However, finding a place to start proved challenging… That is until we read Tyler Hakes’ case study on growing College Raptor—How We Scaled a Startup from 0 Organic Traffic to 100,000 Visitors/Mo (In About One Year).